Enumerative geometry via the moduli space of super Riemann surfaces: Topological recursion

 \begin{thm} [\cite{DOSSIde}] Given any semisimple CohFT $\Omega$ with flat unit, there exists a local spectral curve $S$ whose topological recursion partition function coincides with the partition function of the CohFT:

-for $\{u^{\alpha}_k\}$ linearly related to $\{t^{\alpha}_k\}$. \end{thm} The following partial converse of Theorem~\ref{DOSS} allows for degenerate CohFT, and in particular a CohFT is not required to have flat unit. \begin{thm}[\cite{CNoTop}] Consider a spectral curve $S=(\Sigma,B,x,y)$ with possibly irregular zeros of $dx$.
-There exist a possibly degenerate CohFT $\Omega$ such that operators $\hat{R}$, $\hat{T}$ and $\hat{\Delta}$ determined explicitly by $(\Sigma,B,x,y)$ such that
+for $\{u^{\alpha}_k\}$ linearly related to $\{t^{\alpha}_k\}$. \end{thm} The following converse to Theorem~\ref{DOSS} allows for CohFTs without unit, and in particular a CohFT is not required to have flat unit. \begin{thm}[\cite{CNoTop}] Consider a spectral curve $S=(\Sigma,B,x,y)$ with possibly irregular zeros of $dx$.
+There exist a CohFT $\Omega$, possibly without unit, such that

 \end{thm} Theorem~\ref{CNo} is a consequence of the following more technical result from \cite{CNoTop}.
-Given a spectral curve $S=(\Sigma,B,x,y)$ with $m$ irregular zeros of $dx$ at which $y$ has simple poles, and $D-m$ regular zeros, there exist operators $\hat{R}$, $\hat{T}$ and $\hat{\Delta}$ determined explicitly by $(\Sigma,B,x,y)$ such that the following holds:
+Given a spectral curve $S=(\Sigma,B,x,y)$ with $m$ irregular zeros of $dx$ at which $y$ has simple poles, and $D-m$ regular zeros, there exist operators $\hat{R}$, $\hat{T}$ and $\hat{\Delta}$ determined explicitly by $(\Sigma,B,x,y)$ such that the partition function $Z^S$ built from the topological recursion correlators $\omega_{g,n}$ satisfies the following factorisation formula: